 As has been mentioned earlier, patent laws are national in scope.
-To know more about the laws of various countries, WIPO has created the WIPO Lex which is an electronic database providing access to intellectual property (IP) laws and treaties of the Members of WIPO, the World Trade Organization (WTO) and the United Nations
+To know more about the laws of various countries, WIPO has created the WIPO Lex which is an electronic Members of WIPO, the World Trade Organization (WTO) and the United Nations (UN).